Who we are

 The International Association of Customs Museums (IACM) is an informal international network of museums who work together to share ideas.
 The aim is to promote best practice within museums who deal with the challenging issues related to Customs and Revenue.

-Customs & Excise History Network
+Customs and Excise History Network

-This is an informal group of people, who are enthusiasts in the history of the old government department HM Customs & Excise.
+This is an informal group of people, who are enthusiasts in the history of the old government department HM Customs and Excise.
 Many of the members are retired officers, with considerable years of experience of working in the department.